jats-ug/ATS-Postiats-wiki/Building-and-installing.md

-## Compiling ATS/Postiats from source archives
+## Compiling ATS2 from packaged C-source.

 Please see the [directions][1] on the ATS site.

-## Compiling ATS/Postiats from git sources (developer version).
+## Compiling ATS2 from github-hosted ATS1-source.

+Please note that compiling ATS2 in this style is recommended primarily for people who are interested in helping develop ATS2.

 Currently, the required version of ATS1 (ATS/Anairiats) for bootstrapping ATS2 (ATS/Postiats) is 0.2.11.
 Assume that you have already installed ATS1-0.2.11.